 While I'm a big fan of sweet/salty combinations usually, I like my bacon to be pure salty goodness.
 I even carefully segregate my breakfast plate so the bacon doesn't get in the maple syrup.
 But this recipe, made for me by my friend Jill, has made me a convert.

 Since I was making this for the Christmas Cabin, I brought everything I needed with me.
 I like baking my bacon on a grate, which lets all the excess fat drop down to the bottom of the pan.
 I also knew that a rental cabin wasn't likely to have such equipment.
 So I brought my own.
 The bacon was in the cooler for the car trip, of course, but everything else I needed was neatly wrapped up in an easy to pack bundle.
-Man, I love the BIG roll of cling wrap I get at Sam's Club!
-Totally worth the space it takes up in the kitchen.
+Man, I love the BIG caterer's size roll of cling wrap I buy now (get your own here)!
+Totally worth the space it takes up in the kitchen, and so much more useful than the smaller, regular grocery store size containers.
+It's not the extra length that's nice (though it is nice); it's the extra width that makes all the difference.

 Sprinkle the bacon with brown sugar and give a generous grind of black pepper.
 Bake for 10 minutes, then pull the bacon out, and give it another sprinkling of brown sugar.